 - You got a second and third opinion, and your first doctor was wrong.
 Patients often get second opinions when a treatment is severe.
 But if other doctors say the initial diagnosis was wrong, this can be a sign of medical misdiagnosis.

 - There was no follow-up care.
-You likely don’t need a follow-up with your physician after having a cold.
-If you have a serious injury or a life-changing diagnosis, you should always have follow-up care.
+You likely don’t need to follow up with your physician after having a cold.
+You should always have follow-up care after a serious injury or a life-changing diagnosis.
 This care helps check if the treatment worked or if you are healing.
 Lack of follow-up care can be a sign of medical negligence.

 - Lack of informed consent.
-Medical professionals should explain all the risks, side effects, and possible complications of a medication or procedure.
+Medical professionals should explain all risks, side effects, and possible complications associated with a medication or procedure.
 This way, you can decide if the benefits are worth the risks.
-If a doctor does not do this and problems happen, you might have a case.
+You might have a case if a doctor does not do this and problems happen.
 This is true, especially if you would not have agreed to the treatment if you had known.

-Knowing what medical malpractice is can be a challenge.
-But the medical malpractice attorneys at Munley Law can help.
+Determining whether medical malpractice caused your injury or illness can be challenging.
+But the Scranton medical malpractice attorneys at Munley Law can help.

-Common Types of Medical Malpractice in Scranton, PA
+What Are the Most Common Types of Medical Malpractice in Scranton, PA?

 Common examples of Scranton medical malpractice lawsuits include the following.